-There is a very strong chance you will develop type II diabetes.
-Your pancreas will throw up it’s arms and surrender.
-You’ll need medication.
+There's a terribly real chance you could develop diabetes or pre-diabetes at some point in your life.
+Despite this being an easy-to-prevent disease, your pancreas will throw up it's arms and surrender.
+You'll need medication.
 Your insurance will go up.
-You’ll also be at an increased risk of stroke, heart disease, blindness and kidney failure.
+You'll also be at an increased risk of stroke, heart disease, blindness and kidney failure.
 Not to mention, you could lose a toe or two.

 According to the CDC, 9.3% of the US population already has type 2 diabetes.
 Another 37% of the adult population (this doesn't include children) are pre-diabetic.
 Unless pre-diabetes is reversed, type 2 diabetes takes over within five years.
 Given that type 2 diabetes is on an aggressive upward swing and so many people are pre-diabetic, it's reasonable to say that close to half the population, or one in two people, will be affected.

-- Cascadian Farms Organic Granola = about 4 teaspoons of sugar (per 3/4 cup)
+- Cascadian Farms Organic Granola = about 4 teaspoons of sugar (per 3/4 cup serving)

 - Maple and Brown Sugar Instant Oats = about 4 teaspoons of sugar (per container)